-- the attached financial statements and notes comply with the Corporations Act 2001, the Accounting Standards, the corporations Regulations 2001 and other mandatory professional reporting requirements; - the attached financial statements and notes comply with International Financial Reporting Standards as issued by the International Accounting Standards Board as described in note 1 to the financial statements; - the attached financial statements and notes give a true and fair view of the consolidated entity's financial position as at 30 June 2023 and of its performance for the financial year ended on that date; and - there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+- the attached financial statements and notes comply with the Corporations Act 2001, the Accounting Standards, the corporations Regulations 2001 and other mandatory professional reporting requirements; - the attached financial statements and notes comply with International Financial Reporting Standards as issued by the International Accounting Standards Board as described in note 1 to the financial statements; - the attached financial statements and notes give a true and fair view of the consolidated entity's financial position as at 30 June 2024 and of its performance for the financial year ended on that date; - the information disclosed in the Consolidated Entity Disclosure Statement is true and correct; - there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable; and - the remuneration report as set out in the directors' report for the year ended 30 June 2024 complies with section 300A of the Corporations Act 2001.

-The directors have been given the declarations required by section 295A of the Corporations Act 2001.
+The directors have been given the declarations by the chief executive officer required by section 295A of the Corporations Act 2001.